Tick42/glue42-spectron-example/README.md

 # Overview

-This repo contains a Glue42 Desktop testing guide, a sample end-to-end test and a sample Vanilla JS app, which you can use to learn how to test your app within the Glue42 environment.
+This repo contains a simple JS web app and an example test, provided to help you learn how to test your app within the Glue42 environment.

 # Running the Vanilla JS App